benbalter/wordpress-to-jekyll-exporter/docs/README.md

 ## Features

-* Converts all posts, pages, and settings from WordPress for use in Jekyll
+* Converts all posts, pages, and settings from WordPress to Markdown and YAML for use in Jekyll
 * Export what your users see, not what the database stores (runs post content through `the_content` filter prior to export, allowing third-party plugins to modify the output)
-* Converts all `post_content` to Markdown Extra (using Markdownify)
+* Converts all `post_content` to Markdown
 * Converts all `post_meta` and fields within the `wp_posts` table to YAML front matter for parsing by Jekyll
 * Generates a `_config.yml` with all settings in the `wp_options` table
 * Outputs a single zip file with `_config.yml`, pages, and `_posts` folder containing `.md` files for each post in the proper Jekyll naming convention